Deadlock vs Neon matchup in Valorant

 Deadlock vs Neon Matchup Summary

-The Deadlock vs Neon matchup in Valorant is a heavily one-sided matchup.
-Based on 9 competitive matches analyzed, Neon wins 88.9% of the time compared to Deadlock's 11.1%, a 77.8 percentage point difference.
+The Deadlock vs Neon matchup in Valorant is a dominant matchup where one agent significantly outperforms.
+Based on 5 competitive matches analyzed, Neon wins 60.0% of the time compared to Deadlock's 40.0%, a 20.0 percentage point difference.
 The most significant gap is in headshot accuracy, where Deadlock consistently outperforms.
 In this Sentinel vs Duelist matchup, Neon has overwhelming superiority in this agent matchup.
 Deadlock should never take isolated fights against Neon and must rely entirely on team coordination, utility, and crossfires to compete effectively.

 Deadlock vs Neon Fragging Analysis